terrywbrady/dspaceUserMeeting/schedule/PITCHME.md

 ### A/V Details

 * The conference room has a computer, projector, and internet connection
-* If possible, please share your presentation files with Terry for use on the conference computer
+* If possible, please share your presentation files with Terry Brady for use on the conference computer
 * If you would like to use your own laptop, HDMI and VGA inputs are available